Sometimes Match-ITs performance is compromised. Here are the main reasons we have discovered over time:-

 4. Slow/degrading server disk.
 Match-IT makes high demands on the server disk and it’s needs to be super-fast and efficient.

 5. Use of WiFi.
 If you use a laptop to run Match-IT please make sure that it’s physically plugged into the network.
-Do not rely on WiFi.
+Absolutely do not rely on WiFi.

-Because of the relative cheapness of servers these days and the critical nature of Match-IT to most users, many choose to have a dedicated Match-IT server; especially if the load from other server software components is high.
+6. Use a dedicated server.
+Because of the relative cheapness of servers these days and the critical nature of Match-IT to our customers, many choose to have a dedicated Match-IT server; especially if the load from other server software components (like ACT) is high.
 Access is either by UNC paths (no mapped drives) or a published app so everybody is in fact running Match-IT on the server.
 Note that the latter has outlook licence and printing implications.
-Having said that we have a UK with a Match-IT server in mainland Europe and it is ultra-reliable.
+We have a UK customer with a Match-IT server in mainland Europe and it is ultra-reliable; they use a published app for access.